sen2vm/sen2vm-core/documentation/Usage/HOWTO.md

 ## 5. How to install build environment

-Sen2VM core depends on gdal=3.6.2 with java bindings.
-An ready for use docker image is available.
-Please, pull the image from here : https://github.com/sen2vm/sen2vm-build-env/pkgs/container/sen2vm-build-env
+Sen2VM core depends on gdal 3.6.2 with java bindings.
+A ready to use docker image is available.
+Please pull the image from here : https://github.com/sen2vm/sen2vm-build-env/pkgs/container/sen2vm-build-env

 * Pull the image: